Manufacturing in Australia: Chemical industry

 Australia has a chemical industry, including the manufacture of many petrochemicals.

 Many mining companies, such as BHP and Comalco, perform initial processing of raw materials.
 Similarly, Australia's agriculture feeds into the chemical industry.
 Tasmania produces 40% of the world's raw narcotic materials; some of this is locally converted into codeine and other pharmaceuticals in Tasmania by Tasmanian Alkaloids, owned by Johnson and Johnson, while GlaxoSmithKline processes some of the resulting poppy straw in Victoria.

+Trains

+Trains are manufactured in Ballarat by Alstom.
+At Torbanlea the Queensland Train Manufacturing Program constructs trains including 65 new passenger trains due to enter service from 2027.
+In Bellevue trains are constructed for the Perth rail network.

+Locomotives are made in Broadmeadow by UGL.

 Companies with manufacturing facilities in Australia

 A partial list of companies operating manufacturing facilities in Australia, with their most important products.